vanpariyar/useful-scripts/README.md

 1.first edit the file.

-2.change as per your requirment.
+2.change as per your requirement.

 Here the steps are provided.